refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 <br />
 <br />

-In order to use the data provider in the refine project, the user needs to pass it to the `Refine` component in `App.tsx` like this:
+In order to use the data provider in the Refine project, the user needs to pass it to the `Refine` component in `App.tsx` like this:

 ```typescript
 <Refine